mudge/mudge.github.com/_posts/2011-08-11-managing-web-application-servers-with-puppet.markdown

   password: <%= db_password %>
 {% endhighlight %}

-So, you know, I can change my `adapter` to `mysql2` if I wanted: it's not really, it's not a sensitive thing to do; that's my job as a developer but the database username and password I can just abstract away so that's something that we might be looking into.
+This means that I can be free to change the `adapter` in one place without worrying about the other versions of this file.

-I just- brief word though: there seems to be loads of different solutions for this: so there's `extlookup`, external node classifiers and I'd be really keen to talk to people here that are using Puppet and wondering how they're managing this problem.
-Chef seems to have a thing built-in called encrypted databags that can do this sort of natively, basically storing special sensitive configuration but I'm not sure how- what the best way is in Puppet but I just thought I'd talk about it.
+There seems to be a lot of different recommendations for how to approach this management of sensitive configuration ([`extlookup`](http://www.devco.net/archives/2009/08/31/complex_data_and_puppet.php), [External Node Classifiers](http://docs.puppetlabs.com/guides/external_nodes.html), etc.) and Chef has a built-in concept called [Encrypted Data Bags](http://wiki.opscode.com/display/chef/Encrypted+Data+Bags) for this purpose but I would be keen to see how other people are doing this so please feel free to comment below.

-So OK, back to it: installing RVM and Ruby.
-So this one's a bit more interesting because first of all, yeah, dependencies, that's fine, we're just going to use that `package` resource and say "right, we need all these dependencies before we start working on RVM."
+Let's install RVM and Ruby.
+First, we need all the dependencies and we can just use `package` to do so:

 {% highlight ruby %}
 package { 'rvm-dependencies':